LA 437/400, (406) 657-2348

 [formerly ENGL 325 Survey of Literary Criticism]

-LIT 305/NAMS 303 Literature by & about Native Americans
+LIT 305 Literature by and about Native Americans (crosslisted with NASX 340)

 [formerly ENGL/NAMS 303 Literature of the American Indian]